stat545ubc-2023/assignment-b4-sarahmasri/assignment-b4.md

              .[[1]] %>%                     ## get list of words
              str_remove_all("[^a-zA-Z]")    ## remove all all non-letters from words to match words in pp_words

-## Create a list of words in Pride and Prejudice, excluding stop words.
+## Create a tibble of words in Pride and Prejudice, excluding stop words.
 pp_words_count <- pp_words %>%
                   filter(!word %in% to_remove)  %>% ## filter out stop words
                   group_by(word) %>%                ## group data by word